solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 Other forms:

-Small fragments of regularly winding formations with Polythalamia-like chambers, perhaps belonging to the Rhizopods, have occasionally come to our notice during the inspection of the meteorite cuts.
+Small fragments of regularly winding formations with _Polythalamia_-like chambers, perhaps belonging to the _Rhizopods_, have occasionally come to our notice during the inspection of the meteorite cuts.
 But their preservation is usually not favorable.
 A fairly pretty piece of this kind, like a small Nautilus, is in a meteorite cut of Cabarras.
 The total diameter of the little bowl is about 0.5 mm, the chambers 0.05 to 0.1 mm.
 But these forms require further examination before we dare to determine them.

 ## III.
 Corals.
 ### 1. Hahnia.
 Nov. gen.

 This is the form that, after the strongest doubts, first led me to carry out a more precise, zoological study of the entities discovered by Hahn.
 In fact, its presence alone is decisive.
 Admittedly, the photographic images of Hahn's, in his meteorite work Table 1, 5 and Table 10 Figures 3 and 4, are far from sufficient.
 A yellow iron staining on the specimen caused quite detrimental black shadows, and in general, microscopic photography has not yet reached the point of reproducing the images with the sharpness that they present to the eye.
 As valuable as the photographic picture is for larger forms, like the beautiful coral works of Dr. Klunzinger and Rominger prove, for the time being, regarding microscopic representation, the hand of the researcher himself, drawing with full understanding, will not, perhaps ever, be replaced by the mechanical representation.
 Our Hahnia, Figure 2 [Hahnia meteoritica, N., attached to a Pectiscus. magnified 80 times.], has unfortunately remained unique to this day.
 The cut in question belongs to the meteorite fall of Knyahinya.
-It is one of the most fortunate and also contains very nice scraps of Urania, Pectiscus, and Phormiscus.
+It is one of the most fortunate and also contains very nice scraps of _Urania_, _Pectiscus_, and _Phormiscus_.

 Characteristics of the genus Hahnia: small microscopic polyp tubes, unequal, large mixed with small, more or less polygonal with rounded corners.
 The walls of the tubes are thick with sharp linear boundarys towards the outside.
 At high magnification, a uniformly thick inter-tubular tissue (coenenchyme) becomes visible between the lines bordering the adjacent polyps, which represents a distinct network in the cross-section.
 Inner longitudinal strips (septa) are missing in the tubes, as well as the transverse dividing walls (tabulae), which are known to divide the individual tubes into floors on top of each other in many similar terrestrial corals.
 Colony probably encrusted, flat-bottomed, cake-shaped.

-The genus probably belongs to the Favositidae, a coral family that has long been extinct on Earth, flourishing in the Silurian and Devonian formations, and of which a large number of quite different forms requiring further zoological checks is described in Paleontology [Rominger 1876].
+The genus probably belongs to the _Favositidae_, a coral family that has long been extinct on Earth, flourishing in the Silurian and Devonian formations, and of which a large number of quite different forms requiring further zoological checks is described in "Paleontology" [Rominger 1876].

 Diameter of the whole colony 0.90 mm, thus even with the naked eye it can be recognized as a small lentil.
 Diameter of the individual polyp calyxes 0.04 to 0.1 mm.
 Diameter of the yellow intermediate pathways, coenenchyme, 0.008 mm.
 At the corners the same becomes swollen, as is often the case with the Favosites.
-The striking resemblance of this colony with Favosites polymorphus from the Devonian has already been noticed by Prof. Quenstedt when Dr. Hahn showed him the object.
-Even more, it can be compared with Favosites bimuratus from the Devonian of Bensberg, where the polyp walls and the coenenchyme are remarkably similar, ableit always with the exception of the size ratio.
-For Favosites bimuratus have calyxes measuring from a half to 1 mm.
+The striking resemblance of this colony with _Favosites polymorphus_ from the Devonian has already been noticed by Prof. Quenstedt when Dr. Hahn showed him the object.
+Even more, it can be compared with _Favosites bimuratus_ from the Devonian of Bensberg, where the polyp walls and the coenenchyme are remarkably similar, ableit always with the exception of the size ratio.
+For _Favosites bimuratus_ have calyxes measuring from a half to 1 mm.

 ...